jerryfletcher21/roboauto/README.md

 $ pip install .
 ```

-#### global
+#### Global
 ```
 $ pip install --break-system-packages -r requirements.txt
 $ pip install --break-system-packages .
 ```

-copy config/config.ini in ~/.config/roboauto/ and edit it
+Copy config/config.ini in ~/.config/roboauto/ and edit it

-create scripts lightning-node and message-notification in ~/.config/roboauto/,
+Create scripts lightning-node and message-notification in ~/.config/roboauto/,
 some examples are in data/

-if you use core lightning and simplex for notifications:
+If you use core lightning and simplex for notifications:
 ```
 cp data/lightning-node-core-lightning ~/.config/roboauto/lightning-node
 cp data/message-notification-simplex ~/.config/roboauto/message-notification
 ```

-source completions/roboauto.bash-completion in ~/.bashrc
+Source completions/roboauto.bash-completion in ~/.bashrc

+## Configuration

-## usage
+## Usage

 #### documentation
 ```